Foden - From Iceland embarrassment to Man City's game-changer | Goal.com

 With Guardiola needing energy to propel his team towards a Premier League and Champions League challenge, Foden’s hunger and vitality is proving critical.

-Injuries and illness, along with a relentless schedule, have stretched City’s resources, but whenever Guardiola have needed a spark, he has often turned to the academy graduate.
+Injuries and illness, along with a relentless schedule, have stretched City’s resources, but whenever Guardiola has needed a spark, he has often turned to the academy graduate.

 The Catalan has made his poorest-ever start to a season as a coach - although his side are only five points behind leaders Liverpool having played a game fewer - but it could have been even worse without Foden.

-His fingerprints were all over the opening-day victory at Wolves; Foden's clever pass dissected the defence leading to Kevin De Bruyne’s penalty before scoring the second himself.
+His fingerprints were all over the opening-game victory at Wolves; Foden's clever pass dissected the defence leading to Kevin De Bruyne’s penalty before scoring the second himself.

 Against West Ham he made an even bigger impact as a half-time substitute.
 After a lacklustre opening first half, Foden changed the game, equalising within six minutes and driving his side forward in search of a win.